 Based on the identified recreation issues in the Project Area, PacifiCorp proposes to conduct an assessment of existing recreation facilities, use, needs, and opportunities.
 Existing recreation facilities and opportunities in the Project vicinity will be identified and quantified using accepted protocols and methods.
 Use of recreation facilities in the Project Area, as summarized in Section 3.7, will continue to be monitored.
-Vehicles using the Weber Entrance Road may continue to be counted, using the National Park Service's vehicle occupancy multiplier to estimate visitors to the existing recreation site in the Project Area.
+Vehicles using the Weber Entrance Road will continue to be counted, using the National Park Service's vehicle occupancy multiplier to estimate visitors to the existing recreation site in the Project Area.
 Direct observation and surveys may be used to quantify the types of recreation uses visitors to the site are experiencing.
 A projection of future recreation demand for recreation opportunities in the Project Area will be based on a review of existing local, state, and federal management plans, consultation with agency representatives, vehicle count data, and quantified use-type data.
-The need for upgraded recreation site facilities, including a potential interpretive site regarding fish passage, possibilities for improved access to the bypassed reach, and potential whitewater boater opportunities including a potential egress site located on USFS lands near the Weber-Davis Irrigation diversion dam, will also be assessed.
+The need for upgraded recreation site facilities will also be assessed.
+A detailed study proposal will be made available for review by interested parties by December 2015.